cslarsen/csl.name/_drafts/python-jit-compiler.md

       return n*0xdeadbeefedULL;
     }

-Compile with something like
+I then compiled it to a shared library using gcc.

-    $ gcc -Os -fPIC -shared -fomit-frame-pointer multiply.c -olibmultiply.so
+    $ gcc -Os -fPIC -shared -fomit-frame-pointer \

-Then dump the machine code
+        -march=native multiply.c -olibmultiply.so

+Here I optimized for space (`-Os`) to generate as little machine code as possible, with position-independent code (`-fPIC`) to prevent using absolute jumps, without any call frame setup (`-fomit-frame-pointer`) so we won't get any superfluous stack setup (but that will be required for more advanced functions) and using the current CPU's instruction set (`-march=native`).

+We could also have passed `-S` to gcc to produce a disassembly listing, but we're actually interested in the machine code, so better to use a tool like `objdump`:

     $ objdump -d libmultiply.so
     ...